 The basic rule: Keep your description succinct and give people a reason to click through to your Shopify website.
 Ideally, meta descriptions should be less than 160 characters, contain strong calls to action and target keywords where possible.

 User experience has to do with how an individual interacts with an eCommerce site.
 Websites are lead-generating tools.
-They must lead users through the process of understanding what your Shopify site is about, why your product or service is valuable, and what they need to when they’re ready to purchase.
-A website is useless without user experience consideration; 88% of online shoppers say they won’t return to a site after having a bad experience.
+They must lead users through the process of understanding what your Shopify site is about, why your product or service is valuable, and what they need to do when they’re ready to purchase.
+A website is useless without consideration of user experience; 88% of online shoppers say they won’t return to a site after having a bad experience.

 UI or user interface design focuses on a website’s look or style.
 Obviously, an eCommerce site should be easy to navigate with clear and simple menus.
 Implementing the following also helps: